Meagain13/Meagain13/README.md

 Being an active and curious person, I´m into some great projects:

-- I´m a Spanish Language Coordinator and Mentor at TED Conferences (you can check out my profile [here](https://www.ted.com/profiles/5067502))
+- I´m a Spanish Language Supervisor and Mentor at TED Conferences (you can check out my profile [here](https://www.ted.com/profiles/5067502))
-- And I´m also colaborating with iFix, to help people repair their stuff in a clear, simple and fun way (see my profile [here](https://es.ifixit.com/User/4031587/Penny))
+- And I´m also a technical translator and technical writer at iFix, helping people repair their stuff in a clear, simple and fun way (see my profile [here](https://es.ifixit.com/User/4031587/Penny))
 - As well as being the Coordinator for the Spanish Documentation Team at LibreOffice, translating, proofreading and creating their documentation.

 ## Contact me